kylercai/ghcp-proxy/readme.md

 λ kubectl apply -f prompts-pubsub.yml component.dapr.io/promptpubsub configured
 ```
+This tells the Dapr to use your broker to publish the flow processing events.<br>
+Benefit from Dapr, you can have other choices on the brokers without code changing.
+You only need to update the component definition file pointing to new brokers.<br>
-This tells the Dapr use your broker to publish the flow processing events.
-Benefit from Dapr, you can many choices for your favorite brokers, for example Kafka, RabbitMQ, RocketMQ, Azure Event Hubs, etc. For the up-to-date list of supported Pub/Sub brokers, please visit Dapr links: https://docs.dapr.io/reference/components-reference/supported-pubsub/.
+For the up-to-date list of supported Pub/Sub brokers, please visit Dapr links: https://docs.dapr.io/reference/components-reference/supported-pubsub/.
+In this sample we use Azure Redis.

 3. **Start the proxy in Kubernetes cluster**
 ```